shelleywong/CSCI211-Course-Materials/Programs/program07.md

 The program should continue after both types of errors.<br>

 > Note: Always return zero from `main()`, even if there was an error.<br>
+> Hint: You can use the [istream::ignore](https://cplusplus.com/reference/istream/istream/ignore/) function to extract and ignore all characters up to a delimiting character.<br>

 ## Helpful Hints